-- 1. At any rodeo in any roping event, State/Province Associations may implement a ground rule limiting breakaway roper to one loop.
+1. At any rodeo in any roping event, State/Province Associations may

+- implement a ground rule limiting breakaway roper to one loop.
 Not to apply to State/Province or National Finals. - 2.
-Electric timers are option at State/Province level. - 3.
-Association furnishing string to tie rope to saddle will be optional at State/Provincial sanctioned rodeos.
+Electric timers are option at State/Province level. - Association furnishing string to tie rope to saddle will be optional at State/Provincial sanctioned rodeos.

-- 1. Cattle neck ropes on calves must be tied with string or rubber bands. - 2.
-No metal snaps or hardware shall be used on cattle neck ropes in the break-away roping event. - 3.
-Adjustable slide shall be used on all cattle neck ropes for cattle used in break-away roping event. - 4.
-Western type equipment must be used. - 5.
-A mechanical barrier must be used.
+- Cattle neck ropes on calves must be tied with string or rubber bands or breakaway hondo. - No metal snaps or hardware shall be used on cattle neck ropes in the break-away roping event. - Adjustable slide shall be used on all cattle neck ropes for cattle used in break-away roping event. - 4.
+Western type equipment must be used. - A mechanical barrier must be used.

-- 1. Calves must be uniform in weight and breed. - 2.
-Animals used for this event should be inspected and objectionable ones eliminated. - 3.
-If horned, not to exceed 2 inches. - 4.
-Girls' breakaway calves:
+- 1. Calves must be uniform in weight and breed. - Animals used for this event should be inspected and objectionable ones eliminated - 3.
+If Horned, calves horn size: Tipped to a dime and no longer than two inches. - 4.
+Girls' breakaway calves: - a.

-- a.
 Minimum weight 180 pounds. - b.
 Maximum weight 350 pounds.

-- 1. There shall be two or more timers, a field flag judge, and a barrier judge. - 2.
-A third official may be used to help determine legal catches or any infractions of the rules.
+- 1. There shall be two or more timers, a field flag judge, and a barrier judge. - A third official may be used to help determine legal catches or any infractions of the rules.
 This official need not be mounted. - 3.
-Flag judge will make final decision. - 4.
-A field flag judge must ask contestants if they want a second loop.
-Once a contestant has been flagged out, she will receive no stock back. - 5.
-Barrier judge is responsible to change barrier string whenever it may have been weakened, or on request of next contestant. - 6.
-Barrier judge shall keep a record of the length of the barrier trip rope each performance to assure the same start for contestants each performance. - 7.
-Barrier equipment must be inspected by the judge before each timed event.
+Flag judge will make final decision. - A field flag judge must ask contestants if they want a second loop.
+Once a contestant has been flagged out, she will receive no stock back. - Barrier judge is responsible to change barrier string whenever it may have been weakened, or on request of next contestant. - Barrier judge shall keep a record of the length of the barrier trip rope each performance to assure the same start for contestants each performance. - Barrier equipment must be inspected by the judge before each timed event.
 If equipment is faulty, it must be replaced. - 8.
 Barrier Judge shall be sure that nobody can stand close enough to barrier or barrier equipment to tamper with same. - 9.
 Height of barrier in timed events shall be from 32" to 36" measured at the center of the box.